epi052/recon-pipeline/docs/overview/installation.rst

 Everything Else
 ###############

-After installing the python dependencies, the recon-pipeline shell provides its own :ref:`install_command` command (seen below).
+After installing the python dependencies, the recon-pipeline shell provides its own :ref:`tools_command` command (seen below).
-A simple ``install all`` will handle all installation steps.
+A simple ``tools install all`` will handle all installation steps.
 Installation has **only** been tested on **Kali 2019.4 and Ubuntu 18.04/20.04**.

     **Ubuntu Note (and newer kali versions)**: You may consider running ``sudo -v`` prior to running ``./recon-pipeline.py``. ``sudo -v`` will refresh your creds, and the underlying subprocess calls during installation won't prompt you for your password.
 It'll work either way though.

-Individual tools may be installed by running ``install TOOLNAME`` where ``TOOLNAME`` is one of the known tools that make up the pipeline.
+Individual tools may be installed by running ``tools install TOOLNAME`` where ``TOOLNAME`` is one of the known tools that make up the pipeline.

 The installer maintains a (naive) list of installed tools at ``~/.local/recon-pipeline/tools/.tool-dict.pkl``.
 The installer in no way attempts to be a package manager.
-It knows how to execute the steps necessary to install its tools.
+It knows how to execute the steps necessary to install and remove its tools.
 Beyond that, it's like Jon Snow, **it knows nothing**.

 .. raw:: html